 About 85,000 used nuclear fuel bundles are generated in Canada each year.
 Over 40 years, Canada's nuclear power program has produced just over two million used nuclear fuel bundles.
-If the entire inventory of used nuclear fuel bundles could be stacked end-to-end like cordwood, it would fit into a space the size of six hockey rinks from the ice surface to the top of the boards.
+A small amount of used nuclear fuel, and components, is also created at research and development facilities operated by Atomic Energy of Canada Limited, and Canadian university facilities.
+If the entire inventory of used nuclear fuel bundles could be stacked end-to-end like cordwood, it would fit into a space the size of six hockey rinks, from the ice surface to the top of the boards.

-The NWMO has the legal obligation to provide long-term management of all Canada's used nuclear fuel, that which exists now and that which will be produced in the future.
+The NWMO has a legal obligation to provide long-term management of all Canada's used nuclear fuel, that which exists now and that which will be produced in the future.